Dean Fortin: Affordable Housing and Homelessness

+Downtown Disorder

 In 2009, Mayor Fortin launched a Task Force to address the growing social disorder in the downtown core.
 The task force was entitled "Late Night – Great Night" and addressed the issues of excessive intoxication and the associated vandalism, fighting and aggressive behaviour, crowded streets after bar closing time, noise, public urination, and a lack of coordinated late night transportation.

 The Downtown Late Night Task Force consisted of Mayor Dean Fortin, Councillor Charlayne Thornton-Joe, and Chief Constable Jamie Graham of the Victoria Police Department.
 The task force members interviewed downtown business owners and workers, transportation providers, and security personnel.
 The task force also sought input from late night downtown users including students and youth.

 The Task Force recommended and Council endorsed a variety of interventions, which led to the introduction of late night weekend public bus service and late night taxi stands with security.
 Bar Watch was introduced as well as dedicated weekend night police patrols in the downtown.
 The City introduced portable urinals, which were eventually replaced by permanent outside facilities.

 Results of the task force show that calls for service downtown between Thursday evening and Sunday morning dropped by 26%, property crime in downtown Victoria was decreased 50%, and disturbances, drug offences and violent crimes decreased by 33%.